 It was too bad we went on a day that they were closed but it was time to move on.
 Speaking of history, our next stop would be the Manazar National Historical Site.
 It will be a journey back to a dark place in our history.

 On an earlier Staycation post, I wrote about the Japanese Fishing Village in Terminal Island, San Pedro.
 It was a story about Japanese residents who were displaced and sent to Internment camps after Pearl Harbor was attacked.

 While driving south on Highway 395, we were surprised to see that there was a former internment camp, at the Manzanar National Historic Site.

 The site is about 45 miles south of Bishop and has a huge visitor center with displays, exhibits, facts, and movies about the camp.
 Quite frankly you can spend a lot of time here as there was a lot to see and learn about in the center alone.

 As it turns out the residents of that fishing village that I wrote about, came here along with 10,000 other Japanese U.S citizens.
 Soon after that fateful day at Pearl Harbor, they were thought to be spies or involved with Japan on the attack.
-Anti-Japanese sentiment soon surrounded the country.
+Anti-Japanese sentiment rapidly surrounded the country.
 Soon, Executive Order 9066 was enacted which sent them all to these military type camps.

 With only a few days notice, they had to sell their possessions before they were trucked to various isolated areas.
 There were ten internment camps in the U.S. and for some of the west coasters; Manzanar was created for them in the remote area of Owens Valley, California.